hannotify/will-git-be-around-forever-a-list-of-possible-successors/sections/1-preface.md

 * Browser behaviours change.

 Agile was invented for a reason!
 To be able to cope with CHANGE.
-Because change is the only constant, and has been for a long time.
+Because in our industry, change is the only constant And it has been like that for a long time.

 ---